 Vineyard: Villero vineyard in Castiglione Falletto.
 South/South West exposure.

 Soil: Moderately clay and compact, with evident white and blue marlstone.

-Winemaking: The Villero vineyard is located in the town of Castiglione Falletto and is facing south/ south-west, It has an area of slightly less than one hectare.
+Winemaking: The Villero vineyard is located in the town of Castiglione Falletto and is facing south/south-west.
+It has an area of slightly less than one hectare.
 The average age of the vines is 39 years old and the density is of 4.000 plants per hectare.
-In the 2006 vintage wine yield was 30 hectoliters per hectare.
+In the 2007 vintage wine yield was 30 hectoliters per hectare.

-After the alcoholic fermentation in steel tanks that lasts 20 days at a temperature of 32°C (89.6°F), the wine macerates on the skins for a total of 10 days.
+After the alcoholic fermentation in steel tanks that lasts 16 days at a temperature of between 28 and 32 degrees Celsius (89.6°F), the wine macerates on the skins for a total of 10 days.
 The wine is then immediately transferred into small barrels for the malolactic fermentation.

 Aging: At the end of the malolactic fermentation, it stays for further aging in Slovenian oak casks of 27 hl.
 Bottled unfiltered on September 2010.